Price drops and restocks rarely happen at convenient times.

 - Delivery dates: "ships in 2–3 weeks" becomes "ships tomorrow"

-- Variant availability: a specific size/color becomes available
+- Variant availability: a specific size/color/configuration becomes available

 - Minimums and limits: "limit 2 per customer" or MOQ changes

-- Fees: shipping costs, handling fees, taxes language
+- Fees and thresholds: shipping costs, handling fees, free-shipping minimums, tax language

 The main ways to track price drops and restocks